Node Documentation

 Icon for node 'Submit'Submit#

-Causes a form submit, in case the WebElement is either of type form form, or it is contained within a form.
+Causes a form submit, in case the WebElement is either of type form, or it is contained within a form.
 If the submission causes a new page to load, the action will block until the page has loaded.
 In case the element the element is neither a form, nor contained in such, running this node will cause an error.

 OptionDescription